Ellie Kleinheinz: Junior Career

 Prior to the 2024–25 luge season, Kleinheinz was officially named to the USA Luge Junior National Team, recognizing her consistent performance and potential for future international success.
-She competed in the European Junior World Cup, racing on tracks in Winterberg and Oberhof, Germany, as well as Sigulda, Latvia.
+She competed in the Junior World Cup, racing on tracks in Winterberg and Oberhof, Germany, as well as Sigulda, Latvia.
 She participated in both the women’s singles and the team relay events, gaining valuable international experience against top junior athletes from across Europe.

-At age 17, Kleinheinz won the 2025 Norton Junior National Championship in the women’s division (ages 19–21) in Park City, Utah.
+At age 17, Kleinheinz won the 2025 Norton Junior National Championship in the women’s division (under 21 years old) in Park City, Utah.
 Her victory marked a historic milestone, as she became one of the few athletes to win gold in every national category she had entered—Youth B, Youth A, and Junior.
-Her four-run combined time of 3 minutes, 0.871 seconds secured her place at the top of the junior standings.
+Her four-run combined time of 3:00.871 secured her place at the top of the junior standings.

+Kleinheinz returned to the U.S. Junior National Team for the 2025-26 season.
+Despite the U.S. not participating in the first two Junior World Cup Events, Kleinheinz finished in the Top 20 overall in the Junior World Cup Points standings.
+In February 2026, Ellie combined with Logan Barnes (men's singles) and the doubles team of Nate Bivins and Wolfgang Lux to win the bronze medal in the team relay event at the Olympic track in Lillehammer, Norway—her first team international medal.
+Kleinheinz capped off the season by winning the gold medal and the 2026 Norton Junior National Championship in Lake Placid on March 15, 2026.